SquareBracketAssociates/Booklet-Graphics/Chapters/graphicsfoundation/colorandDepth.md

 give **Color Magenta**

-The basic color are initialized in *Color class >> initializeIndexedColors*.
+The basic colors are initialized in *Color class >> initializeIndexedColors*.
-Take a look at it to find the definition of all base color.
+Take a look at it to find the definition of all base colors.

 ### Color form in Pharo

-If you are not happy with the different base color, you can specify a color palette that will be used as a replacement.
-They are called indexed color.
+If you are not happy with the different base colors, you can specify a color palette that will be used as a replacement.
+They are called indexed colors.
 For each pixel, you have a color index that will provide its true color.
-This is defined as *ColorForm* is Pharo In the Form, the bitmap is an index to a color map index, which size is
+This is defined as *ColorForm* is Pharo In the Form, the bitmap is an index to a color map index, whose size is

 $2^{depth}$ color